Memphis Grizzlies vs. Utah Jazz Game Preview

 INJURY REPORT:

-MEMPHIS: Ja Morant (Doubtful, Non-Covid Illness), John Konchar (Questionable, Left Shoulder Soreness), Ziaire Williams (Out, Right Knee Soreness), Jaren Jackson Jr. (Out, Right Foot Surgery Recovery), Danny Green (Out, Left Knee Surgery Recovery)
+MEMPHIS: Ja Morant (Questionable, Non-Covid Illness), Jake LaRavia (Questionable, Left Shoulder Soreness, Ziaire Williams (Out, Patellar Tendinitis) Jaren Jackson Jr. (Out, Right Foot Surgery Recovery), Danny Green (Out, Left Knee Surgery Recovery)

-Utah: Walker Kessler (Out, illness), Simone Fontecchio (Health and Safety Protocols, Out), Rudy Gay (Knee, Health and Safety protocols, Out)
+Utah: Walker Kessler (Questionable, Non-Covid Illness), Simone Fontecchio (Out, Health and Safety Protocols), Rudy Gay (Out, Health and Safety protocols)

 PROJECTED STARTING LINEUPS: